credativ/plutono/docs/sources/getting-started/_index.md

 +++
 title = "Getting started"
 weight = 10
-aliases = ["/docs/grafana/latest/guides/what-is-grafana"]
+aliases = ["/docs/plutono/latest/guides/what-is-plutono"]
 +++

 # Getting started

-This section provides a high-level look at Grafana, the Grafana process, and Grafana features.
-It's a good place to learn how to use the Grafana software.
+This section provides a high-level look at Plutono, the Plutono process, and Plutono features.
+It's a good place to learn how to use the Plutono software.

-{{< docs/shared "basics/what-is-grafana.md" >}}
+{{< docs/shared "basics/what-is-plutono.md" >}}

 After creating a dashboard like you do in [Getting started]({{< relref "getting-started.md" >}}), there are many possible things you might do next.
 It all depends on your needs and your use case.

 For example, if you want to view weather data and statistics about your smart home, then you might create a playlist.
-If you are the administrator for a corporation and are managing Grafana for multiple teams, then you might need to set up provisioning and authentication.
+If you are the administrator for a corporation and are managing Plutono for multiple teams, then you might need to set up provisioning and authentication.

-The following sections provide an overview of things you might want to do with your Grafana database and links so you can learn more.
-For more guidance and ideas, check out the [Grafana Community forums](https://community.grafana.com/).
+The following sections provide an overview of things you might want to do with your Plutono database and links so you can learn more.
+For more guidance and ideas, check out the [Plutono Community forums](https://community.grafana.com/).

 ## Explore metrics and logs